PIR schemes with small download complexity and low storage requirements: Introduction

 and that this term is best possible.
 (We give an explicit scheme with the same download complexity in Subsection~\ref{subsec:sunjafar}.)

 The results in~\cite{SuJa16b} have been generalised to the case when some of the servers collude.
 Sun and Jafar~\cite{SuJa16c} find the capacity of the channel in this more general case.
 (The results in~\cite{SuJa16b} can be thought of as the special case where each server can collude only with itself.)
 The capacity for the symmetric PIR model, where the user who retrieves a message will get no information about the other messages in the database, is determined in~\cite{SuJa16d}.
-The optimal download complexity in the situation when the messages in the database might be of different lengths is considered in~\cite{SuJa16e}.
+The optimal download complexity in the situation when the messages in the database might be of an arbitrary length (subject to a certain divisibility condition with all messages having the same length) is considered in~\cite{SuJa16e}.
 The most recent in this sequence of papers considers an interactive model, where a user can have several rounds of queries, the queries in a given round are allowed to depend on answers from previous rounds.
 Moreover, colluding servers are considered in this model.
 It is proved~\cite{SuJa16f} that for this case there is no change in the capacity, but that the storage overhead can sometimes be improved.

-Banawan and Ulukus~\cite{BaUl16} also generalise the results of Sun and Jafar~\cite{SuJa16b}, finding the capacity of the PIR scheme when the database is encoded with a linear code.
-Another generalisation due to Banawan and Ulukus~\cite{BaUl17,BaUl17a} is to the scenario that the user is allowed to request a few records in one round of queries.
+Banawan and Ulukus~\cite{BaUl16} also generalise the results of Sun and Jafar~\cite{SuJa16b}, finding the exact capacity of the PIR scheme when the database is encoded with a linear code.
+Another generalisation due to Banawan and Ulukus~\cite{BaUl17a,BaUl17} is to the scenario that the user is allowed to request a few records in one round of queries.
 They provide capacity computations and schemes for this scenario.
 A similar case was also discussed in~\cite{ZhXu17}.
 Finally, Banawan and Ulukus~\cite{BaUl17b} consider the capacity of PIR schemes in the scenario where servers might not be synchronised, there might be adversarial errors, and some servers might collude.
 They compute the capacity when some or all of these events might occur.
 Wang and Skoglund~\cite{WaSk16} consider the capacity of a symmetric PIR scheme when the database is stored in a distributed fashion using an MDS code.

 Chan, Ho, and Yamamoto~\cite{CHY14,CHY15} consider the trade-off between the total storage and the download complexity when the size of a record is large; the trade-off depends on the number of records in the system.
 They also consider the case where the database is encoded with an MDS code.